diegoferigo/development-iit/README.md

 ### Bumblebee support

-The `nvidia` version of the images, thanks to `nvidia-docker`, support natively systems based on Nvidia prime.
+The `nvidia` version of the images, thanks to `nvidia-docker`, supports natively systems based on Nvidia prime.
 A system properly configured for using bumblebee (or just bbswitch) can start a container able to access the Nvidia gpu only by prepending `optirun` to the `docker run` / `docker-compose` / `control.sh` command.

-Be aware that you start in this way detached containers otherwise the `optirun` process dies right after, turning off the GPU, while the container stays active in the background with missing hardware resources.
+Be aware that if you start in this way detached containers (`-d`) the `optirun` process dies right after, turning off the GPU, while the container stays active in the background with missing hardware resources.